remotemobprogramming/mob/README.md

 go test -run TestDetermineBranches # runs the single test named 'TestDetermineBranches'
 ```

+## Design Concepts

+- 'mob' is a thin wrapper around git.
+- 'mob' is not interactive.
+- 'mob' owns its wip branches.
+It will create wip branches, make commits, push them, but also delete them.
+- 'mob' requires the user to do changes in non-wip branches.
+- 'mob' provides a copy'n'paste solution if it encounters an error.
+- 'mob' relies on information accessiable via git.
+- 'mob' provides only a few environment variables for configuration.

 ## Credits

 Developed and maintained by [Dr. Simon Harrer](https://twitter.com/simonharrer).